saisyam/vader-sentiment-service/README.md

-# vader-sentiment-service
+# Sentiment Service
-Vader Sentiment service with FastAPI
+A small microservice which will give the sentiment of the text based on Vader sentiment analysis